zhangyuc/splash/example.md

 weight : 3
 ---

 First, download the [Splash Example package](https://github.com/zhangyuc/splash/blob/master/examples/SplashExample.tar.gz?raw=true) and extract it at any directory.
-The source codes locate at `/src/main/scala/` The Splash library is included at `/lib/`, so you don't have to download it again.
+The source codes locate at `/src/main/scala/` The Splash library is included at `/lib/`.
+This makes Splash in your project classpath and is ready for use.
 To compile the code, `cd` into the directory where you extract the package and type:

 {% highlight bash %}
 sbt package